weso/YASHE/README.md

 ## Forked By: :link:
 * [YASME](https://github.com/weso/YASME) Yet Another Shape Map Editor
 * [ShExML Editor](http://shexml.herminiogarcia.com/) ShExML is a language based on ShEx to map and merge heterogeneous data sources.
 It is designed with usability in mind trying to make the script creation easier to the user

+## Thanks!
+A big thanks goes out to:
+* Laurens Rietveld for his great work on the YASQE library
+* Maxime Lefrançois for his tips at the beginning of the project and for his work on the YATE library in which I could be inspired

+A big thanks transitively goes out to:
+* The people behind the MediaWiki API which I use for autocompleting Wikidata entities and properties.
+* Marijn Haverbeke for his great work on the CodeMirror library syntax highlighting library
+* Richard Cyganiak for his simple but effective Prefix.cc service, which I use for autocompleting prefixes.